alexfilatov/near-api-ex/README.md

 1. Fork
 2. Create Pull request

+## License

+    Copyright © 2021-present Alex Filatov <alex@alexfilatov.com>

+    This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the LICENSE file for more details.

 ---

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/near_api>.